beaurancourt/blog/markdown/bring-the-player.md

 One of the hallmarks of MMOs is players having to invest time in [character progression](/posts/progression) in particular character differentiators.
-This cones in a lot of forms and is implemented in different ways in different games, but some key results remain the same.
+This comes in a lot of forms and is implemented in different ways in different games, but some key results remain the same.

 * In Final Fantasy XIV, you can only level up one "Job" at a time